 Believe it or not, even Halloween candy needs a platform in place to ensure all stakeholders involved can manage their orders effectively and efficiently.
-Retailers often utilize an Order Management solution to ensure that everyone involved will be notified and can immediately address the problem if anything goes awry.
+Retailers often utilize an Order Management solution to ensure that everyone involved will be notified and immediately address the problem if anything goes awry.

 Once the candy arrives at the retailer location, it is thoroughly inspected for damages, defects and accuracy.
 The candy is scanned into inventory, carefully stacked in the storage room and stored for two weeks until the Halloween store changeover.